Skip to content

 Online portfolio

 The online portfolio will enable you and us to document your growth throughout the programme, helping you to develop your professionalism and key life-long learning skills.
-It will help you to understand what is or is not going well, what you could do differently next time, and what study or practical activities can help you reach your goal.
+It will help you to understand what is or is not going well, what you could do differently next time, and what study or practical activities can help you reach your goals.

 National Assessment